OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 #### #ADVERSARIALROBUSTDISTILLATION
-(development-time datascience).
+(development-time data science).
 Adversarial-robust distillation: defensive distillation involves training a student model to replicate the softened outputs of the *teacher* model, increasing the resilience of the *student* model to adversarial examples by smoothing the decision boundaries and making the model less sensitive to small perturbations in the input.
 Care must be taken when considering defensive distillation techniques, as security concerns have arisen about their effectiveness.

 Links to standards: